Florida Southern College: Student life

-As of 2015, Florida Southern College's student population consisted of 2,234 students, of which 2,200 were undergraduate students.
-The college offers a number of ways to participate in student life options including fraternities, sororities, student organizations and honor societies.
+As of 2015, Florida Southern College's student population consisted of 2,234 students, of whom 2,200 were undergraduate students.

 Convocation

 Students are required to attend the quarterly Convocation, held in the Branscomb Auditorium.
 Past speakers include: Conservationist Jeff Corwin, Herbert Fisk Johnson III of S. C. Johnson, Jamie Tworkowski of To Write Love on Her Arms, New York Times' best-selling author Da Chen, and author-businessman Stephen Covey.